ines22b/intelligent-patient-doctor-matching-ml/README.md

 3. Review model results and visualizations.
 4. Download the generated PDF reports with recommended matches.

-## 📄 License

-This project is open-source and available .

 ## 🙋 Author

 Developed by [Inas Boudjeda].
 Feel free to contribute, fork, or reach out for collaboration.